linode/docs/docs/guides/applications/containers/using-buildah-oci-images/index.md

 ### Configuring Buildah for Rootless Usage

 By default, Buildah commands are executed with root-user privileges — with the `sudo` preface, for instance.
-But one appealing feature of Buildah is its ability to run containers and operate in rootless mode.
+But one appealing feature of Buildah is its ability to run containers in rootless mode.
 This lets limited users work securely with Buildah.

 Docker can allow you to run commands as a limited user, but the Docker daemon still runs as root.
 This has been found to be a potential security issue with Docker, one that may allow limited users to execute privileged commands through the Docker daemon.